 If you take prescription medication, bring a supply for your entire time abroad.
 This can take time to arrange -- start now, if you haven't already!
+The Bringing Medications Abroad section has more information.
 Bring a copy of the prescription with the generic name of the drug abroad.
 To go through customs, have all medicines in their original containers and have your doctor write a note on letterhead, explaining why you have the prescription.